Over $1 Billion Won for Our clients

 Before, during, and immediately after delivery, your medical provider has a responsibility to assess your risk factors and plan for a complicated or high-risk delivery if necessary.
 If they fail to do so, you can hold them liable for any injuries sustained by you and/or your child.

-Our experienced team at Decof, Barry, Mega & Quinn, P.C. specializes in birth injury cases and has represented many frustrated, angry, and disheartened parents whose innocent children were harmed during birth.
-We know how trying this process can be, and we want to provide you with the legal resources and support to make seeking justice easier.
-We believe no child should suffer medical negligence, and if your baby was harmed because of someone else’s mistake, we want to help ensure you receive the compensation you need to recover in peace.
+Our experienced team at Decof, Mega & Quinn, P.C. specializes in birth injury cases and has spent over 40 years representing frustrated, angry, and disheartened parents whose innocent children were harmed during birth due to medical negligence.
+We understand the heartbreak and frustration families face during this difficult time, and we're committed to providing you with the compassionate legal resources and support needed to make seeking justice easier.